 THE FILM

-Dear Lara is a feature documentary that fearlessly shines a light on a hidden crisis at the heart of classical music.
+Dear Lara is a forthcoming feature documentary that fearlessly shines a light on a hidden crisis at the heart of classical music.
 In an art form lauded for its beauty, discipline, and supposedly elevated culture, the film exposes a distressing history of entrenched misogyny and abuse that has scarred generations of women pursuing their craft.
 Anchored by the courageous story of acclaimed violinist Lara St. John, who was assaulted as a young teenager at the prestigious Curtis Institute, Dear Lara reveals how the reverence given to male instructors, mentors, and maestros has too often eclipsed the safety and humanity of their female students.

 THE TEAM